 - Combined experience, maturity level, and flexibility to

-interact with a broad set of stakeholders, including the Board of
+interact with a broad set of stakeholders, including the management

 - Exceptional oral and written communication skills including the